Tournament workers and members of the Fort Wayne Curling Club took special care of the ice at the Lutheran Health SportsCenter over the weekend.

 John Myers traveled to the city from Austin, Texas, with his team, the Lone Star Curling Club.
 He stayed to watch the final matches, along with about 75 other spectators.
-He said the ice for this weekends tournament was the best ice Ive ever seen.
+He said his team doesn't play on ice of great quality but the ice for this weekend's tournament was the "best ice I've ever seen."

-Teams traveled from all over the country, bringing about 160 people to the city, Fischer said.
+Teams traveled from all over the country, bringing about 160 people to the city to dine in local restaurants and stay in local hotels, Fischer said.